Another snippet from a classic source - "The Machine That Changed The World" [Womack et al, 1990].

 The rear-cover quote from the New York Times Magazine tells us that "the fundamentals of this system are applicable to every industry across the globe... [and] will have a profound effect on human society - it will truly change the world".

-And that has happened - we've certainly seen a revolution in manufacturing and supply chain over the 30 years since the book was written - and alignment of inventory systems in the retail world sees Amazon in a dominant position.
+And that has happened - we've seen a revolution in manufacturing and supply chain over the three decades since the book was written

 Culture and Engagement